kartikeyk8/WebX-Portfolio/README.md

 To view the website locally:
 1. Clone this repository.
-2. Open the `final iwd ess.html` file in your browser.
+2. Open the `index.html` file in your browser.

 ## Contributing